Blog

 Download and consult mbaMission’s Insider’s Guides.

-More than 15 years ago, we began publishing our suite of Insider’s Guides to the top programs to help aspiring MBAs more quickly and easily get to know their target schools in depth—and we have been updating and expanding them ever since.
+More than 16 years ago, we began publishing our suite of Insider’s Guides to the top programs to help aspiring MBAs more quickly and easily get to know their target schools in depth—and we have been updating and expanding them ever since.
 Informed by direct input from students, alumni, and other school representatives, and consolidating information on the programs’ unique resources and offerings, faculty, environment, social life, and other defining characteristics, these free guides allow you to bypass the stereotypes and efficiently gain a profound understanding of a school’s structure and culture.

 In addition to these options, the time-tested approach of directly contacting alumni and students remains a great way to gain firsthand insight into your preferred programs.
-Many of them did the same thing when they were applying to business school and are happy to “pay it forward” by speaking with you now.
+Many of these individuals did the same thing when they were applying to business school and are happy to “pay it forward” by speaking with you now.

 If you have questions about your MBA application or wonder which schools you would be competitive at, sign up for a free 30-minute consultation with an mbaMission Senior Consultant.